 - Culture and literature of South America covering Colombia and Venezuela, the Andean countries and the Southern Cone.

 - Advanced grammar and recent trends in teaching Spanish.

-Prospective students must meet one of the following requirements in order to apply:
+Prospective students must meet one of the three options below for acceptance into the program: